Kapiti Island: Whaling

 In the 1830s and 1840s, the island became one of the most developed areas in the country for whaling, due to the South Taranaki Bight and Cook Strait being whale nurseries.
 During whaling times 2,000 people were based on the island.
 There were seven whaling stations in and around Kapiti Island.
 Oil was melted from the blubber and shipped to America for use in machinery before petroleum was used.
-Five whaling stations were established on Kapiti, with three additional stations on the offshore islets of Tokomapuna, Motungarara and Tahoramaurea to the south-east.
+Five whaling stations were established on Kapiti, with three additional stations on the offshore islets of Tokomāpuna Island / Aeroplane Island, Motungārara Island / Fishermans Island and Tahoramaurea Island / Browns Island to the south-east.
 The whaling station on Waiorua Bay was surrounded by a "rough township".

 After the collapse of the whaling industry in the 1840s, whalers and their families left the island.